Szybet/Yatchy/README.md

 - better detection of charging, charge finishing. <sub>(In software it was hacky on the original watchy, there were problems with it, never worked good)</sub>
 - support for more wireless protocols, home automation ones, wifi 6 too
 - TVS diodes, voltage spike protection - which means no more destroyed devices because watchy doesn't follow any USB spec and allows your device to burn down...
-- More precise time, based on some loose math and experiments, it should drift only a minute after a month, compared to the watchy its a lot better
+- More precise time, based on some loose math and experiments, it should drift only a minute after a month, compared to the watchy its a lot better, **from experience it's even better than that**

 </details>